tomas-fryza/vhdl-course/labs/05-ffs/README.md

       end architecture Behavioral;
       ```

-   4. Create a testbench file `tb_top` and simulate it or create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file: `nexys-a7-50t` and uncomment used pins according to the entity.
+   4. Create a testbench file `tb_top` and simulate it.
-   5. Compile the project and download the generated bitstream `YOUR_FOLDER/flip_flops/flip_flops.runs/impl_1/top.bit` into the FPGA chip.
-   6. Test the functionality of the shift register by pressing the push buttons and observing LEDs.
-   7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.

 <a name="report"></a>